markjfisher/elder-scrolls-legends-sdk-java/sdk/SdkUsage.md

 where paramMap is a `Map<String, String>` of queriable fields, as detailed in paramters section of https://docs.elderscrollslegends.io/#api_v1cards_list

+## Decks

+Decks are supported to allow importing from a code, or creating from lists of Card objects.

+### Importing from code

+    Deck deck = Deck.importCode("SPABcCAAAA")

+    Deck deck = new Deck(List<Card>)

+### Getting cards by count from deck

+    List<Card> cards = deck.of(1) // returns all the single cards in the deck.
+    List<Card> cards = deck.of(2) // all cards where there are 2 of them in the deck
+    List<Card> cards = deck.of(3) // all cards where there are 3 of them in the deck

+### Getting list of all cards in deck

+This returns the list of all cards in the deck, not de-duped, i.e. contains multiple of same card if there are any duplicates.
+Use `deck.of(int)` to get list of cards de-duped.

+    List<Card> cards = deck.getCards()

 ## Sets

 ### Find by id